Emergency preparedness guide for people with disabilities

 - Review the hotel emergency exit plan.

-- If you need to evacuate, bring your emergency survival kit and any assistive devices you may need.
+- If you need to evacuate, bring your emergency kit and any assistive devices you may need.

 Dos and don’ts when assisting people with disabilities while traveling